Heaveness/GTFriendlyO/README.md

 * Increased Fall Damage Min/Max Height: `4.0m/20.0m -> 6.0m/30.0m`
 * Increased Fall Min/Max Damage: `2.0/15.0 -> 10.0/40.0`
 * Increased base Walk/Sprint/Crouch/Ladder Spd. and Footstep Length by `0.5-1.0`.
-* Rewored Stamina Cost across the board.
-Overall higher cost in combat, but faster regen out of combat.
+* Reworked Stamina Cost across the board.
+Overall, higher cost in combat but faster regen out of combat.
 * Higher starting ammo and cap.
 * Decreased ammo supply efficiency from Ammo-Packs.

 ###### Classes:

 * All classes have distinct roles with pros and cons.
-There is no leveling system, all classes get their stats at the start.
+There is no levelling system, all classes get their stats at the start.
 * Meant to be played with 2+ players.
-* All classes can do damage, some do it better than others.
+* All classes can deal damage, some do it better than others.
 Boosters/Syringes can be used to further buff or debuff attributes.
-* `Damage` roles are classes that specialize is mainly doing damage, but they tend to be more fragile.
+* `Damage` roles are classes that specialize mainly dishing out damage, but they tend to be more fragile.
-* `Tank` roles are classes that specialize on taking damage while also dishing out some of their own, but they tend to be on the slow side.
+* `Tank` roles are classes that specialize in taking damage while also dishing out some of their own, but they tend to be on the slow side.
-* `Support` roles are classes that specialize on helping the team, but they lack either offensive or defensive capabilities.
+* `Support` roles are classes that specialize in helping the team, but they lack either offensive or defensive capabilities.
 > Dev Note: B-Company Division is meant for joke classes, never will be balanced or realistic.
 So have fun with them.

 | CLASS       		| ROLE      | DIVISION  | STRENGTHS 	 											          | WEAKNESSES																      |